nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

-1. The project required a significant amount of effort and focus to implement the new features.
+* The project required a significant amount of effort and focus to implement the new features.
-There were some challenges along the way when we did not know how to implement a specific feature such as filter and sort.
+* There were some challenges along the way when we did not know how to implement a specific feature such as filter and sort.<br>
-It was also quite challenging to add attributes such as exams, submissions, and attendance and representing them in the GUI.
+* It was also quite challenging to add attributes such as exams, submissions, and attendance and representing them in the GUI.
-2. While AB3 deals with simple attributes of people, we had some attributes that were more complex and needed to store more data than usual just for a single student.
+* While AB3 deals with simple attributes of people, we had some attributes that were more complex and needed to store more data than usual just for a single student.
-3. Some achievements of the project include learning the workflows of having multiple developers work on the same product and managing each other's changes.
+* Some achievements of the project include learning the workflows of having multiple developers work on the same product and managing each other's changes.